About the Study:

 What communities have agree to participate and fund the study?

-Will additional communities be included in a future study?
+Will more communities be included in this or a future study?

 Who do I contact with questions?

-any questions about the study or the timeline, please visit the Waukesha County Fire Study Page or you may contact the following
+If you have any questions about the study or the timeline, please visit the Waukesha County Fire Study Page or you may contact the following individuals: